hexboltmq/hexboltmq/README.md

-# Hexbolt
+# HexboltMQ

-**Hexbolt** is a distributed message queueing framework designed for modern-day workflows.
+**HexboltMQ** is a distributed message queueing framework designed for modern-day workflows.
 It focuses on delivering durable, fault-tolerant, highly performant, and highly available message queues.
-Hexbolt is built to support a wide range of advanced messaging patterns, including work queues, priority queues, fan-out, broadcast, and more.
-With strong consistency guarantees, compression, and poison pill detection, Hexbolt is an ideal choice for building reliable and scalable systems.
+HexboltMQ is built to support a wide range of advanced messaging patterns, including work queues, priority queues, fan-out, broadcast, and more.
+With strong consistency guarantees, compression, and poison pill detection, HexboltMQ is an ideal choice for building reliable and scalable systems.

 ## Features